The Crying Game: Release

-The film was shown at festivals in Italy, the United States and Canada in September, and originally released in Ireland and the UK in October 1992, where it failed at the box office.
-Director Neil Jordan, in later interviews, attributed this failure to the film's heavily political undertone, particularly its sympathetic portrayal of an IRA fighter.
-The bombing of a pub in London is specifically mentioned as turning the English press against the film.
+The Crying Game was shown at festivals in Italy, the United States and Canada in September 1992.
+It was originally released in Ireland and the UK in October 1992, failing at the box office.
+Director Neil Jordan later attributed this failure to the film's heavily political undertone, and particularly to its sympathetic portrayal of an IRA fighter.
+The film's depiction of the bombing of a pub in London was specifically mentioned as having turned the English press against the film.

+The Crying Game became notable for a plot twist in which a nude scene reveals that the character Dil is transgender.

-The then-fledgling film studio Miramax Films decided to promote the film in the U.S. where it became a sleeper hit.
-A memorable advertising campaign generated intense public curiosity by asking audiences not to reveal the film's "secret" regarding Dil's gender identity.
-Those surveyed by CinemaScore on opening night gave the film a grade "B" on a scale of A+ to F. Jordan also believed the film's success was a result of the film's British–Irish politics being either lesser-known or completely unknown to American audiences, who flocked to the film for what Jordan called "the sexual politics".
+The then-fledgling film studio Miramax Films decided to promote the film in the U.S., where it became a sleeper hit.
+A memorable advertising campaign generated intense public curiosity by asking audiences not to reveal the film's plot twist regarding Dil's gender identity.
+Those surveyed by CinemaScore on opening night gave the film a grade of "B" on a scale of A+ to F. Jordan believed the film's success in the U.S. was a result of American audiences' unfamiliarity with the British–Irish politics depicted in the film.
+Jordan also believed that American audiences flocked to the film for what he called "the sexual politics".

 The film earned critical acclaim and was nominated for six Academy Awards, including Best Picture, Best Film Editing, Best Actor (Rea), Best Supporting Actor (Davidson) and Best Director.
-Writer-director Jordan finally won the Academy Award for Best Original Screenplay.
-The film went on to success around the world, including re-releases in Britain and Ireland.
+Writer-director Jordan won the Academy Award for Best Original Screenplay.
+The film went on to find success around the world, and it was re-released in Britain and Ireland.